sylvianakay/sylvianakay/README.md

 ## ⚡ Fun Facts

 - I love coding with music in the background 🎧💻
-- Quick learner — I pick up new concepts like binary search scans a sorted array: steady and reliable 🚀
+- Quick learner, I pick up new concepts like binary search scans a sorted array: steady and reliable 🚀
-- Team player — I’m social, collaborative, and enjoy making great things happen together 💬
+- Team player, I’m social, collaborative, and enjoy making great things happen together 💬

 ---